 At 21 years old Moroso was preparing to go full-time Winston Cup racing, and the expectations were plentiful.

 What followed was what was to be expected from a driver so wet behind the ears, and so young, with a team so young.
-There were the strong qualifying performances, and some quality runs.
-However, there were also a slew of blown engines and wrecked racecars.
+There were strong qualifying performances, and some quality runs.
+However, there was also a slew of blown engines and wrecked racecars.

-One thing about young people, young people make mistakes, and at usually a more frequent, and dangerous rate than most others.
-It is one of the reasons rookies tear up so much equipment, it is simply a nature of the beast.
+One thing about young people, is young people make mistakes, and at usually a more frequent, and dangerous rate than most others.
+It is one of the reasons rookies tear up so much equipment, it is simply the nature of the beast.

-This time though the beast proved to be more than sliding backwards into a wall at Richmond.
+This time though the beast proved to be more than sliding backward into a wall at Richmond.

 Moroso at this point at already received four speeding tickets, a rather high number for someone of his age.
 It seemed the very traits he exhibited on the racetrack that did make him successful, and so hard on equipment, followed him away from the track into his passenger car.

 This particular night Moroso was said to have had a blood alcohol content of 0.22, over twice the legal limit in North Carolina at the time.
 Moroso was apparently driving his vehicle in speeds of upwards of 75 mph……..around a curve with a posted speed limit of just 35.

 Overdriving the entrance to turn one at Martinsville is one thing, doing it on public roads?
 Something completely different.